Airport lounge reviews, flight reviews and travel inspiration

 • Power outlets were sparse around the lounge, particularly on the ground floor.
 It was a minor inconvenience to have to go to the work area on the top floor to charge devices.

-Final Verdict – Is the Sala Joan Olivert Lounge Worth Visiting?
+Final Verdict – Is The Sala Joan Olivert Lounge Valencia Airport Worth It?

-The Sala Joan Olivert Lounge at Valencia Airport provides a pleasant space to unwind before a flight.
+The Sala Joan Olivert Lounge Valencia Airport provides a pleasant space to unwind before a flight.
 It’s quiet, comfortable, and offers a decent food and drink selection, making it a firm choice for an evening visit.
-While charging ports and runway views were limited, it’s still a good spot to relax before departure, especially if you appreciate a well-stocked bar.
+Although the lounge offers limited charging ports and runway views, you can still enjoy a good spot to relax before departure, especially if you appreciate a well-stocked bar.

 Staff: 8/10